joaoflauzino/DecisionTree_Xgboost/README.md

 # DecisionTree_Xgboost

-The goal of this project is try to predict churn in a dataset of a telecommunication company.
+The goal of this project is try to predict customers churn in a dataset of a telecommunication company.
 It were used Decision Trees and Xgboost models.

 # Language